 Since the development of BitCoin, cyrptocurrencies have seen a tremendous surge in popularity.
+An interesting, easy to read, article on What is Bit Coin?, may interest you.
 In fact, in recent months, the value of all the major cryptocurrencies currently available has spiked, fueling even greater interest and speculation.

 That growing interest is also fueling something else: the marked increase of currency mining software clandestinely installed on an unwitting user’s machine.

 This is a very different kind of attack.

 Traditionally, a hacker will attack your machine in order to breach your network and gain access to sensitive company data.

 What a cryptocurrency miner wants, though, is your processing power.

 The way it works is this.
 All the cryptocurrencies currently in the wild today use some variant of the “mining” concept to create more of their currency.
 People can download software, install it on their machines and at every X-interval, a new unit of the currency will be born, and credited to the miner who “unearthed” it.